Protein Quality Guidelines for Biophysical and Biochemical Studies

 Lebendiker M., Danieli T. and de Marco A. (2014)

-The Trip Adviser guide to the protein science world: a proposal to improve the awareness concerning the quality of
+The Trip Adviser guide to the protein science world: a proposal to improve the

 recombinant proteins.